Central Heating Repairs Bexley — Verified Heating Engineers

 No heating or hot water.
 Check the programmer and thermostat first — a tripped timer or incorrectly set temperature is the most common cause of a sudden heating failure.
 If controls appear correct, the fault is likely a diverter valve failure, a pump that has seized, or a boiler component fault.
 An engineer is needed for all three.

 Boiler losing pressure.
-Sealed systems lose pressure for three reasons: a leak somewhere on the circuit, air that has been bled from radiators without repressurising, or a faulty pressure relief valve.
+Repeated pressure loss in a sealed system commonly means water is escaping or being discharged.
+Possible causes include a circuit leak, air that has been bled from radiators without repressurising, a pressure relief valve discharging, an expansion vessel fault, or a filling loop that has not been closed off.
 In Bexley’s inter-war semis, hidden pipe runs under suspended timber floors are a common leak location.
-Do not keep topping up pressure without finding the cause — repeated pressure loss means water is escaping the system.
+Do not keep topping up pressure without finding the cause.

 Cold radiators — some of them.
-Partial heating failure points to one of three causes: sludge and magnetite blocking flow to certain radiators, air trapped in the system, or a thermostatic radiator valve (TRV) that has stuck closed.
+Partial heating failure commonly points to one of three causes: sludge and magnetite blocking flow to certain radiators, air trapped in the system, or a thermostatic radiator valve (TRV) that has stuck closed.
 Bleeding the radiators confirms or rules out air.
-Cold at the bottom of a radiator usually means sludge — a powerflush is the solution.
+Cold at the bottom of a radiator can indicate sludge; once confirmed by inspection, options may include targeted radiator flushing, chemical cleaning, powerflushing and inhibitor dosing depending on system condition.

 Boiler making noise — banging, kettling or gurgling.
 Kettling — a rumbling or banging sound from the boiler — is caused by scale buildup on the heat exchanger restricting water flow.
 In Bexley’s hard water supply zones, kettling develops faster than in softer water areas.
 It is not a trivial fault — left unresolved it shortens boiler life significantly.
 Gurgling from radiators or pipework indicates trapped air or, in more serious cases, a pump issue.